roma-patel/notebook/text/posts/summers.md

 back at Penn, sometimes sleeping at 3 and still waking up at 5 and going to the lab because it will be silent and dark and I will make _progress_ even through the sleep deprivation.

-walking over the bridge at night, tired but happy.
+walking over the bridge at night, tired, and sometimes happy.

 sometimes frantically running scripts a day before presentations and sometimes managing to glean insight.